openhive-network/hafsql/README2.md

 ```

 ## Development
-APIs are located in `/src/api/routes`
+- APIs are located in `/src/api/routes`
-New APIs must be imported in `/src/api/mod.ts`
+- New APIs must be imported in `/src/api/mod.ts`

-API documentation UI is in `/src/api/ui/scalar.ts`
+- API documentation UI is in `/src/api/ui/scalar.ts`

-SQL views are located in `/src/app/setup/extra_views.ts` and `setup_operation_views.ts`
+- SQL views are located in `/src/app/setup/extra_views.ts` and `setup_operation_views.ts`

-SQL functions are in `/src/app/setup/functions.ts`
+- SQL functions are in `/src/app/setup/functions.ts`

-Breaking schema changes must be handled in `src/upgrade.ts`
+- Breaking schema changes must be handled in `src/upgrade.ts`

-Version must be updated in `deno.json`
+- Version must be updated in `deno.json`
+- SQL docs are built by gitlab - just edit md files in `sql_docs`

 Open issues for feedback or requests.